 Drinking + Running + Eating + Yoga + Meditation + Strength + Sleep = Overall Wellness

-“Think of water as a nutrient your body needs that is present in liquids, plain water, and foods.
-All of these are essential daily to replace the large amounts of water lost each day.”
+"Think of water as a nutrient your body needs that is present in liquids, plain water, and foods.
+These are essential daily to replace the large amounts of water lost daily." - Joan Koelemay

-Around 60% of a human body is made up of water.
+Around 60% of the human body is made up of water.

-According to a new survey by Quench, more than three-quarters (77%) of employees did not think they consumed enough water on a daily basis to meet their health needs.
+More than three-quarters (77%) of employees did not think they consumed enough water daily to meet their health needs. - Quench Survey.

 Benefits of Drinking Water

 The crucial benefit of drinking more water is increased brainpower.
 Since our brain is made of 73% water, drinking water helps us to think, focus, concentrate, and stay alert.
 As a result, your energy levels also improve.

 Water aids in the removal of fat by-products and also helps you feel fuller.
 Not only does this act as a natural appetite suppressant, but it can also improve your metabolism.

 Also, you're less likely to gain weight when you drink a couple of glasses of water before a meal rather than eating a basket of bread.